-The Underground Water Impact Report (UWIR) for the Surat Cumulative Management Area (CMA) assessed the impacts of water extraction by petroleum tenure holders on underground water in the Surat CMA, and established integrated management arrangements.
+The Underground Water Impact Report (UWIR) for the Surat Cumulative Management Area (CMA) provides an assessment of the impacts of water extraction by petroleum tenure holders on underground water resources in the Surat CMA, and specifies integrated management arrangements.

-If you are the owner of a bore in the Surat Cumulative Management Area (CMA), you can obtain specific information about the predicted impacts at the location of your bore.
+If you are the owner of a bore in the Surat CMA, you can obtain specific information about the predicted impacts at the location of your bore.
 Search for predicted impacts at your water bore.

-The Surat Cumulative Management Area is identified in the map below.
+The Surat CMA is identified in the map below.

 A video of the geology in the Surat Cumulative Management Area (below) shows the basins and geological formations that exist in the area.
 The video illustrates the complexity of the geological layers, effects of these layers, and movement of groundwater.